Prithviraj-Dhavan/student-practice/README.md

 # student-practice
-This is my first Git Repository
+This is my first Git Repository.
-Author - Prithviraj Dhavan
+Author - Prithviraj Dhavan.